springfall2008/batpred/docs/install.md

 When Predbat first runs it will create a number of output and configuration control entities in Home Assistant which are used to fine-tune how Predbat operates.
 The entities are all prefixed *predbat* and can be seen (and changed) from the Settings / Devices & Services / Entities list in Home Assistant.

+It is recommended that you create a dashboard page with all the required entities to control Predbat and another page to display Predbat's charging and discharging plan for your battery.

+The [Output Data](output-data.md) section describes these points in more detail.

 The Home Assistant entity **predbat.status** contains details of what status Predbat is currently in (e.g. Idle, Charging, Error).
 Detailed progress messages and error logging is written to the Predbat logfile which you can view within Home Assistant using a file editor.

-It is recommended that you create a dashboard page with all the required entities to control Predbat and another page to display Predbat's charging and discharging plan for your battery.

-The [Output Data](output-data.md) section describes all these points in more detail.
+The [Predbat Configuration Guide](configuration-guide.md) gives an overview of the main Predbat configuration items and detail of 'standard Predbat configuration' settings for different electricity tariff types - e.g. a cheap overnight rate, multiple import rates during the day, and variable tariffs such as Agile, etc.

+The detailed [Predbat Customisation Guide](customisation.md) details all the Predbat configuration items (switches, input numbers, etc) in Home Assistant, and what each of them does.

 ## Ready to light the touch-paper

 By now you should have successfully installed and configured Predbat in AppDaemon and the other components it is dependent upon (e.g. GivTCP, Solcast, Octopus Integration).

-You have checked the logfile doesn't have any errors (there is a lot of output in the logfile, this is normal).
+You have checked the [Predbat AppDaemon log file](output-data.md#predbat-logfile) doesn't have any errors (there is a lot of output in the logfile, this is normal).

 You have configured predbat's control entities, created a couple of dashboard pages to control and monitor Predbat, and are ready to start Predbat running.

 In order to enable Predbat you must delete the 'template: True' line in `apps.yaml` once you are happy with your configuration.